 EMS rules allow a candidate who is certified or licensed in another health care discipline, or who has completed training outside the U.S., to gain Texas EMS certification or licensure.

 The candidate needs to contact a DSHS-approved post-secondary educational institution who may determine the candidate's education and experience as equivalent to the institution's EMS program curriculum.
 The candidate is responsible for complying with the institution's policies and procedures for awarding credit by transfer or advanced placement.
 Passing the National Registry exam is also a state requirement.
-Contact your local public health region office for a list of approved educational institutions.
+Contact your local EMS field office for a list of approved educational institutions.

 Upon successfully completing the curriculum equivalency process and passing the National Registry exam, submission of the initial certification/licensure application for EMS personnel and fee is required to gain state certification.